-UNU-CS Principal Research Fellow, Hannah Thinyane’s Apprise project has been selected as one of the 30 finalists in the World Justice Challenge and will be showcased at the World Justice Forum VI in the Hague (April 29-May 2).
+UNU Institute in Macau Principal Research Fellow, Hannah Thinyane’s Apprise project has been selected as one of the 30 finalists in the World Justice Challenge and will be showcased at the World Justice Forum VI in the Hague (April 29-May 2).

-The Apprise project started in 2017, as a collaboration with The Mekong Club, an Anti Human Trafficking NGO based in Hong Kong, with the aim to enhance front-line responders’ (FLRs) screening of workers for indications of labor exploitation and human trafficking.
+The Apprise project started in 2017, as a collaboration with The Mekong Club, an Anti Human Trafficking NGO based in Hong Kong, to enhance front-line responders’ (FLRs) screening of workers for indications of labor exploitation and human trafficking.
 Global estimates suggest that approximately 25 million people are trapped in situations of forced labor or human trafficking.
 The most recent figures state that in 2017, 100,000 victims of human trafficking were identified and subsequently helped, correlating to only 0.2% of the total number of victims worldwide.
 This significant disparity indicates that current identification techniques are failing workers who are trapped in these vulnerable work conditions.

 Apprise uses technology to contribute to the Protection of vulnerable populations, by proactively screening workers and training FLRs how to detect and respond to cases of human trafficking.
 This tool supports workers to raise concerns on the illegal, undignified, or exploitative employment that they are trapped in.
 If they choose to exit their current work situation, workers then can have access to help, remediation, and justice.
-Apprise generates an anonymized log of screening responses, which in itself can be a tool for policymakers to develop a nuanced understanding of the sector specific and evolving practices of exploiters.
-This information can be used to support the development of evidence based-policy, which in turn can support the Prevention of future trafficking situations by ensuring effective law enforcement and protection practices.
+Apprise generates an anonymized log of screening responses, which in itself can be a tool for policymakers to develop a nuanced understanding of the sector-specific and evolving practices of exploiters.
+This information can be used to support the development of evidence based-policy, which in turn can help the Prevention of future trafficking situations by ensuring effective law enforcement and protection practices.